cml815/do/public/blog/simple-sbir-guide.md

 Small business innovation research (SBIR) grants help launch innovative projects and solve human problems, such as those arising from the COVID-19 pandemic.
 Here's a simple guide to SBIR grants, so you can decide if this funding source is right for you.

-What is the purpose of grants?
+## What is the purpose of grants?

 Funding is awarded as grants or contracts that arise from federal funds.
-The Small Business Administration administers this program for participating federal agencies such as the Department of Defense (DoD) and the National Institutes of Health (NIH).
+The Small Business Administration coordinates this program and provides helpful information for applicants.

 The primary purpose is to support research and development (R&D) in areas aligned with federal priorities.
 Each agency that offers SBIR describes its priorities on its website and funding opportunity.
 Also, the SBA offers a handy [explainer](https://www.sbir.gov/tutorials/individual-agency-requirements/), which summarizes agency priorities.

-How much money is available?
+## What funding can I get?

+Approximately, $2.5 billion of SBIR funding is available to small businesses.
+Eleven federal agencies set aside a portion (around 3%) of their R&D budget to SBIR grants.
+Agencies, which are larger, have more funding to give.
+For example, the Department of Defense, the largest agency, offers about $1 billion in SBIR grants per year.

+Awards vary based on what type of funding you apply.
+Phase I awards are the most common way to win a grant, especially for a beginning is generally limited to $150,000.
+This grant is meant to demonstrate a proof of concept, and if successful, then you would be eligible for Phase II funding.

+Phase II awardees show success in their pilot Phase I grant and are encouraged to apply for a $1 million award over two years.

+Direct to Phase II (DP2) is a way for applicants to bypass Phase I and receive a Phase II grant.
+This pathway is not adopted by all federal agencies.
+Check SBIR funding announcements to see if DP2 is available.

+## Which agencies give awards?

+Here are the agencies, which participate in SBIR.
+(Source: SBIR.gov)

+Department of Agriculture
+Department of Commerce - National Institute of Standards and Technology Department of Commerce - National Oceanic and Atmospheric Administration Department of Defense
+Department of Education
+Department of Energy
+Department of Health and Human Services
+Department of Homeland Security
+Department of Transportation
+Environmental Protection Agency
+National Aeronautics and Space Administration
+National Science Foundation

 Grants are given to companies that achieve the goals of government or not-for-profit funders.
 Companies are asked to solve a problem.
 Companies benefit by advancing growth goals.